patmonardo/wordpress/wp-content/plugins/woocommerce-square/readme.txt

 == Changelog ==

-= 1.0.31 - 2018-06-05 =
+= 1.0.32 - 2018-08-23 =
-* Fix - SSL notice in admin shows even though SSL is provided.
-* Update - Send WC active prices to Square instead of tax exclusive.
-* Add - Hook `wc_square_sync_to_square_price` to filter prices sent to Square.
+* Fix - UK/GB localed does not support Diners/Discover, so do not show these brands on checkout.

 == Upgrade Notice ==